GeoffreyFClark/file-mod-tracker/README.md

 ### Driver Not Loading
 Check driver status: `fltmc filters | findstr snFilter`

+If not listed:
-If not listed, verify test signing is enabled and reboot was completed after driver installation.
+- Verify test signing is enabled and reboot was completed after driver installation
+- The driver loads automatically when GatorSec starts - try launching the application
+- Use the toggle switch in the Dashboard's System Status panel to manually load the driver

 ### No File Events Appearing
 - Verify directory is enabled in Settings